 Purpose.
 The ARC shall regulate the external design, appearance, and location of any structure, fixture, or landscaping on any Lot so as to ensure compliance with the Governing Documents.
 The ARC may designate a standard design, style, model, and manufacturer for any exterior improvement or alteration, such as fences, driveways, trees, siding, and roofing.
 Such designations shall be for the purpose of achieving uniformity of appearance with existing structures and landscaping on the Lot and on the neighboring Lots, and preservation of property values.

 Right of Entry.
-The Board of Trustees, the ARC, and their agents shall have the right to enter on any Lot for the purposes of assessing compliance with this Section with reasonable advance notice to the Owners.
+The Board of Trustees, the ARC, and their agents shall have the right to enter on any Lot for the purpose of assessing compliance with this Section, with reasonable advance notice to the Owners.

 Professional Assistance.
 With the prior approval of the Board, the ARC may hire an architect, engineer or other professional to assist it in its work.
 The Association may assess to an Owner any costs the Association incurs related to the review and approval of any requested modification to a Lot, but in no instance shall the fee exceed the actual costs incurred by the Association.
 The ARC shall give reasonable notice to an Owner, which may be specified in the Rules, prior to seeking professional assistance that might be charged to an Owner.